 Of course, these are a cheaper option than regular helmet lights, but they won’t offer the same level of brightness or power.
 They barely project light a few feet ahead, which means they won’t work in hazy or pitch dark conditions.

 How many lumens do I need?

 It’s always good to have a powerful light, but in some situations, it can be a case of diminishing returns.
-Since using a very bright, blinding rear light can cause accidents, stick to 10–50 lumens for the signaling light.
+Since using a very bright, blinding rear light can cause accidents, stick to 10–50 lumens for the signalling light.
 Also, if the bike light flashes blue, make sure it’s legal in your state.